ZacSweers/barber/README.md

 public int textColor;
 ```

-Right now it's just limited to the API of `AttributeSet`, but I may look into adding a more flexible API layer on top of this for massaging the returned data if people express an interest.
+Right now it's just limited to the API of `AttributeSet`, but I may look into adding a more flexible API layer on top of this for coercing the returned data if people express an interest.

 Required attributes
 -------------------